-“Yet, despite all these problems, the harmful use of alcohol remains a low priority in public policy, including in health policy,” the authors write.
-We spend huge sums on fighting a war on illegal drugs and pay little attention to the misuse of a legal one.
+“Yet, despite all these problems, the harmful use of alcohol remains a low priority in public policy, including in health policy,” according to the WHO.
+America spends huge sums of money fighting a war on illegal drugs but pays little attention to the misuse of legal alcohol.

 If you’re not convinced that alcohol abuse is a global problem: When another group of researchers analyzed the effect of 67 risk factors in 2010 on health around the world, tobacco and alcohol were in the top three factors causing death and disability.

 Few realize that alcohol is more likely than illegal drugs to cause harm to others.
-In a study concentrating on Great Britain, a team scored 20 drugs on the harm that they caused in the user and also secondhand.
-The team included a drug’s role in breaking up families and the costs of related health care, social services, and prison.
-On a 100-point scale, alcohol got a score of 72, followed by heroin, at 55, and crack cocaine at 54.
-More than 40 of alcohol’s 72 points came from harm to others.
-For heroin and crack cocaine, the harm to others came to about 20 points.
-Tobacco, with a score of 26, got less than 10 points for harming others, although the term “secondhand smoke” has become widespread.
-We might start talking about “secondhand alcohol abuse” — the way alcohol abusers abuse the rest of us.
+In a study concentrating on Great Britain, a team rated 20 drugs on the level of harm they caused in both the user and those around the person the user.
+The team included alcohol and a drug’s role in breaking up families and the costs of related healthcare, social services, and prison.

 Janet O’Dell, RN